xxdydx/tp/docs/DeveloperGuide.md

   * Cons: Requires users to remember/type full names or IDs

 Index-based linking was chosen for consistency with other commands (delete, edit) and ease of use.

+### Person Details Panel Rendering

+#### Implementation

+The details panel shows a richer view of a selected `Person` with logic that adapts based on `PersonType`.

+**Key Rules:**
+* Clients
+  * Show: name (with partner), phone, email, address, wedding date, and budget (if present)
+  * Linked persons section lists their vendors.
+* Vendors
+  * Show: name, phone, email, address, and price (if present)
+  * Show categories line when there are categories: `Categories : florist, delivery, ...`
+  * Linked persons section lists their clients.
+When a vendor is selected and linked to a client, the prefix shown before each linked name is the client's wedding date.
+Otherwise, we show the first available category of the linked person.

+**Casing policy:** Category names are displayed with their original casing throughout the UI.
+No auto-capitalization is applied in the linked persons section.
+This ensures consistency with category chips shown in lists.

+**Relevant classes:** `PersonDetailsPanel`, `PersonType`, `Category`.

+**Design Considerations:**
+* Preserve original category casing for fidelity with user input and to match chips.
+* Hide empty optional fields (price/budget) and unneeded rows to keep the layout compact.

+### Error Handling for Indices and Command Format

+#### Implementation

+Error messages were standardized across commands that accept indices (`edit`, `delete`, `link`, `unlink`).

+**Policy:**
+* Invalid index (non‑zero unsigned integer violation, e.g., negative, zero, or non-numeric) → `Messages.MESSAGE_INVALID_PERSON_DISPLAYED_INDEX` ("The person index provided is invalid").
+* Valid index followed by extra tokens in the preamble (e.g., `edit 2 invalid/invalid`) → `Messages.MESSAGE_INVALID_COMMAND_FORMAT` with the command's `MESSAGE_USAGE`.

+**Parsers updated:** `EditCommandParser`, `DeleteCommandParser`, `LinkCommandParser`, `UnlinkCommandParser`.

+**Key changes:**
+* `Edit`/`Delete`: Only the first preamble token is treated as the index; presence of additional tokens triggers invalid command format.
+* `Link`/`Unlink`: When parsing `client/INDEX` or `vendor/INDEX`, failures caused by invalid indices are mapped to the standardized invalid index message; other failures retain invalid command format.

+**Rationale:**
+* Provides consistent feedback to users regardless of command, reducing confusion.
+* Separates syntactic errors (format) from semantic errors (invalid index values).

 ### Enhanced Help Window Feature